jmikkola/SSPB/README.markdown

 - create-archive

-  Leave as True to create an archive page, or set to False and the archive page will not be created.
+  Leave as yes to create an archive page, or set to no and the archive page will not be created.

 - home-posts-style

-  Set to None to show no posts on the home page, Summary to show post summaries on the home page, or Full to show full posts on the home page.
+  Set to none to show no posts on the home page, summary to show post summaries on the home page, or full to show full posts on the home page.

 - home-max-posts